The Barbican Kitchen

-This relaxed restaurant housed in a world-famous gin distillery (*hello!*) has serious staying power, thanks to the Tanner Brothers.
+This fab Plymouth restaurant, in a world-famous gin distillery (*hello!*) has serious staying power.

 At Muddy, we love to tell you about new openings and events that give us the tingles; but while one ear is firmly rooted to the ground, it’s also lovely to be able to remind you of those more established and successful haunts out there that deserve as much recognition as the newbies.
 It’s no mean feat to survive in business these days, especially in the food and drink world, so hats off to the Barbican Kitchen on Plymouth’s historic Barbican, for maintaining a consistently brilliant reputation for being a brilliant dining spot for more than ten years.
 What a treat it was to be invited to don the stretchy pants once again, for dinner.